 (There are so many misconceptions and sensational stories about what Hypnosis is).

 It is not the case; the more intelligent and creative a person is, the easier it is for them to enter Hypnosis.

-It is common for people who go into Hypnosis to argue that they haven't been hypnotised at all, as they put it "I didn't go out".
+It is common for people who go into Hypnosis to argue that they were not hypnotised at all, as they put it "I didn't go out".

-A person entering the state of Hypnosis feels total relaxation, and upon leaving this natural state, they are wonderfully calm, extremely relaxed, and are never sceptical or nervous of Hypnosis again.
+A person entering the state of Hypnosis feels total relaxation, and upon leaving this natural state, they are wonderfully calm, extremely relaxed.
+As a consequence, they are never sceptical or nervous of Hypnosis again.

-Dear Alan, Just a note to thank you for your help during the past while.
-This is like a new start for me.
+Thank you for your help during the past while.
+It is like a new start for me.
 With your help, I have lost weight and kept it off over Christmas with no problem.
-My confidence and self-esteem are improving beyond anything I could have wished for - at long last I am in control of my life and have the confidence to do what I want.
+My confidence and self-esteem are improving beyond anything I could have wished for.
+At long last, I am in control of my life and dare to do what I want.

 Some months ago I came to see you about a blushing problem.
-I noticed a difference from day one in my confidence and how relaxed I was I once dreaded going out of the house, now I love to take part in everything.
+I noticed a difference from day one in my confidence and how relaxed I was.
+I once dreaded going out of the house.
+As a result I now I love to take part in everything.
 My family say they will have to send me back to you to shut me up - cause I do nothing but talk now!